Verified by Project Homeless Connect.

 My wildest dream is to move out of the city and find a connection to wilderness, where the fresh air will be healing to my body.
 I will need to stabilize my life step by step before I can do that.

-I'm raising money for rental support so I can maintain my housing.
+I'm raising money for partial dentures so I can be more employable and support my recovery.

-I'm raising money for basic needs so I can start a dog walking business.
+I'm raising money for basic needs so I can purchase the items that I need to survive.